aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 settings page, then queues an application reload.
 It refuses the update if the configuration changed after calibration began; this prevents an older result from overwriting a newer settings edit.
 Operational switches such as Enable and Exclude Only are never changed by calibration.
+The preliminary apply action uses the same version check but permits only the three detection-threshold keys that the result explicitly marked for change.

 Results are retained in the browser by an unguessable session ID so a user can visit another page and return.
 The browser stores no FITS data or calibration